Your Home Library

 Your Home Public Library is a historic library building located at Johnson City in Broome County, New York.
-It is a Late Victorian style building built as a residence in 1885 and converted for use as a library in 1917.
+Originally the Brigham Homestead built in 1850 by Elijah Brigham, the building was replaced with a Late Victorian style building created as a residence in 1885.
+In 1917, it was converted for use as a library.
 The original section of the building is two and one half stories and constructed of brick with a stone foundation, concrete and cast stone water tables, sills, lintels, and band courses.
 The design features projecting and recessed pavilions, a complex multi-gabled roof, a projecting dormer, and a turret with conical roof and tall weathervane.
 A large wing was added in 1920.
 Your Home Library was developed by Harry L. Johnson, brother of George F. Johnson (1857–1948), founder of Endicott-Johnson Shoe Company.

 It was listed on the National Register of Historic Places in 2005.